MarieHouillon/FACILE-RS-actions/docs/tutorials/03_release_radar.md

-# How to set up openCARP CI for a two-step release process and archival on RADAR
+# How to set up FACILE-RS for a two-step release process and archival on RADAR

 ## Overview
 This HowTo will guide you through